ayv8er/claim-community-cluster-demo/README.md

     - Register via [API v1](https://docs.clusters.xyz/getting-started/api/v1/registration)

 2. **Get Authentication Key with Verified Wallet**
-    - Only the verified wallet of the Community Cluster (usually the wallet who registered it) can register new names.
+    - Only the verified wallet of the Community Cluster (usually the wallet who registered it) can register new names
-    - Get authentication key to use when registering wallets in your custom name claim flow.
+    - Get authentication key to use when registering wallets in your custom name claim flow
     - [Authentication API spec](https://docs.clusters.xyz/getting-started/api/v1/authentication)
+    - Use `useAuthKey` hook to get `authKey` of connected wallet

 ### Clusters API Endpoints Used